 The Prospectus Directive came into force on 31 December 2003 and had to be implemented in member states by 1 July 2005.
 It was implemented in the UK through the Prospectus Regulations 2005 (SI 2005/1433) (which amended the Financial Services and Markets Act 2000 and revoked the POS Regulations ( www.practicallaw.com/2-107-7021) ) and certain other legislation and amendments to the FCA Handbook (in particular the introduction of the Prospectus Rules ( www.practicallaw.com/7-200-9260) ).

-The Prospectus Directive was amended by Directive 2010/73/EU (Amending Directive), which aimed to simplify and improve the application of the Prospectus Directive.
+The Prospectus Directive has been amended a number of times, including most significantly by Directive 2010/73/EU (Amending Directive), which aimed to simplify and improve the application of the Prospectus Directive.

 The Amending Directive came into force on 31 December 2010 and had to be implemented by member states by 1 July 2012.

 On 30 November 2015, the European Commission adopted a legislative proposal for a new prospectus regulation which is intended to repeal and replace the Prospectus Directive along with its corresponding implementing measures (including the current Prospectus Regulation ( www.practicallaw.com/4-200-9266) ).
 The review of the Prospectus Directive was identified as a key strategic priority for the European Commission in its action plan on building a Capital Markets Union (see Practice note, Capital markets union (CMU): overview ( www.practicallaw.com/2-619-3497) ).